U.S. Sentencing Commission’s

 The Commission also published proposed amendments for public comment relating to recently enacted legislation, proposed revisions concerning how retroactive sentence reductions are determined when mandatory minimum penalties are present, and technical changes to the Guidelines Manual, in December of 2018.

 Training and Outreach

 The United States Sentencing Commission continues to fulfill its statutory responsibilities, including evaluating the fairness and effectiveness of the sentencing guidelines, advising Congress on federal sentencing policy, and serving as a clearinghouse of timely sentencing research and data.
-Further, the Commission is committed to providing this current data and guidance to federal judges through training and online information resources.
+Furthermore, the Commission is committed to providing this current data and guidance to federal judges through training and online information resources.